pacphi/docker-terraform-and-jenkins/README.md

 *Enter an item name* then select *Pipeline* and click the *OK* button.

 Scroll down to the *Pipeline* section.
 Under the *Definition* sub-section make sure that *Pipeline script* is selected from the drop-down selector, then copy-and-paste the contents of a *Jenkinsfile* into the *Script* block.
-Click the *Save* button to complete uploading the *Jenkinsfle*.
+Click the *Save* button to complete uploading the *Jenkinsfile*.

 You might choose to organize related pipelines into a view.